AustinElixir/RESTapi/README.md

 Make sure you have docker [installed](https://docs.docker.com/installation/)

-TO DO - We are working on a docker file for this
+TO DO - We are working on a docker file for this.
+You can test this:

+`sudo docker run -it -p 8080:8080 austinerlang/restapi /bin/bash`

 ##### VAGRANT